 Despite a strong start which saw Murray break Federer in the first game, the experienced player won 4-6 7-5 6-3 6-4 on Centre Court.
 The Scot has now lost all of the four Grand Slam finals that he has played in.

 “Everybody always talks about the pressure of playing at Wimbledon, but it’s not the people watching – they make it incredible,” said a tearful Murray.

-Tennis fans enjoying top hotels in London later in the year should consider purchasing tickets for the Barclays ATP World Tour Finals that take place at the O2 Arena at the start of November.
+Tennis fans enjoying The Montcalm Hotels London later in the year should consider purchasing tickets for the Barclays ATP World Tour Finals that take place at the O2 Arena at the start of November.